Nominate someone for the 2016 award today!

-The community of LGBTQ Higher Education Resource Professionals is comprised of a vast array of dedicated individuals committed to enriching the lives and campus climates for LGBTQ people and their allies in higher education.
-It is only appropriate that we are able to recognize the durable and sustainable impact that we and our colleagues have at our institutions.
+The community of LGBTQ higher education resource professionals is comprised of a vast array of dedicated individuals committed to enriching the lives and campus climates for LGBTQ people and their allies.
+It is only appropriate that we are able to recognize the durable and sustainable impact that we all have at our institutions.

-Last year, the Consortium community recognized Dr. Sue Rankin for Distinguished Achievement in the Profession.
-The award, presented at Creating Change Atlanta, marks a milestone for the Consortium in its goal to recognize those who have and continue to create change.
+Last year, the Consortium community recognized Dr. Genny Beemyn, Leslie Morrow and Natasha Cox for their achievements in the work.
+These awards, presented at Creating Change Denver, continue to mark milestones for the Consortium in its goal to recognize those who have, and who continue to, create change.

 This year we are proud to invite nominations for the following three awards: